sasuw/qutem/README.md

     </body>
     </html>

-and the following three files with their respective contents
+and the following two files with their respective contents

 <u>title.txt:</u>

     Title of test page

-<u>header.js:</u>

-    console.log('hello qutem');

 <u>body.html:</u>

     <p>This is the body</p>

-You want to insert the contents of the three files into index.html where the respective placeholders are.
+You want to insert the contents of these two files into index.html where the respective placeholders are.

 You run